You are here

-Please read your report thoroughly before submitting to the TGA to ensure you have provided information in all possible sections and that the information is accurate, appropriate and makes sense.
+Please read your report thoroughly before submitting to the TGA to ensure you have provided information in all of the mandatory fields, as well as all possible sections, and that the information is accurate, appropriate, and makes sense.

-Please note that no other forms are accepted.
-A report to the TGA can only be accepted by using the IRIS reporting form.
+A report to the TGA can only be accepted when reported using the TGA adverse event reporting form.
 Any reports not filled in correctly will be sent back to the reporter.
-You may attach your company's reporting form once you have placed all of the required information into the correct fields in the IRIS form.
+You may attach your company's reporting form once you have placed all of the required information into the correct fields in the TGA form.

-Yes you are able to cut and paste your information into your IRIS report.
+Yes you are able to cut and paste information into your IRIS report.

-To do this you will have to use the Keyboard shortcuts.
-Ctrl C for cut and Ctrl V for paste.
+To do this you will have to use the keyboard shortcuts.
+Ctrl C for copy and Ctrl V for paste.

-If you have any enquiries about your report please email email@example.com and the IRIS team will respond.
+If you have any enquiries about your report please email email@example.com or call on 1800 809 361 and the IRIS team will respond.

 Device ARTG number

-Only one ARTG entry can be entered, therefore please ensure you enter the ARTG number for the device that has been identified as the 'main/primary' device in the clinical event description.
+Only one ARTG entry can be entered into the field designated for an ARTG number, therefore please ensure you enter the ARTG number for the device that has been identified as the 'main/primary' device in the clinical event description.

 If you are unsure about which is the 'main/primary' device you should submit separate reports for each device.

-All other devices involved in the incident can be entered into the 'Other devices involved section' (please remember to supply the ARTG numbers for these devices).
+All other devices involved in the incident can be entered into the 'Other devices involved section' (please remember to supply the ARTG numbers, if known, for these devices).

 Note: Please be advised that the TGA will check that the ARTG number and device description match the one identified in the clinical event description.
 It will be changed if it is incorrect or you may be asked to clarify whether it is the correct ARTG number or device.

-Once submitted to the TGA the ARTG information entered into the adverse event form in your ebs portal is used to search an internal ARTG lookup which auto-populates information (i.e. GMDN term, Manufacturer, etc).
+Once submitted to the TGA the ARTG information entered into the adverse event form in your TGA Business Services (TBS) portal is used to search an internal ARTG lookup which auto-populates information (i.e. GMDN term, Manufacturer, etc.).
 There is a delay between submitting the form and the TGA updating this field.

-For display purposes in the MDIR system, sponsors see the ARTG number that has been selected for the DIR and not the entered ARTG information used for searching.
+For display purposes in the Medical Device Incident Report (MDIR) system, sponsors see the ARTG number that has been selected for the DIR and not the entered ARTG information used for searching.
 This is why details appear to have been removed when you initially view a submitted DIR online.
 There is no issue with the system.

-The TGA does not have access to any company model databases and thus cannot identify a device from the model number information.
+The TGA does not have access to any databases outside of it and thus cannot identify a device from the catalogue number information.
 The model number usually leads onto identifying the brand name which is important information that aids in the searching and identification of devices on the DAEN, the ARTG and within the IRIS database.